85ip9gh/SpringBoot_CRUD_1/README.md

 - Changed "my-cars" page to match "home" page styling with cars being inside of "cards" instead of a table
 - Added Redirect Route with path "*" and element "LoginComponent" so that all invalid URLs are redirected to login component
 - Cleaned up react warning errors such as using "==" instead of "==="

+### 10/22/2023
+- Fix login authentication with a try/catch block instead of a messy .then().catch() promise so that the login function in AuthProvider actually returns a value instead of undefined.
+- Use said value to display different error messages depending on server response
+- used this video(https://www.youtube.com/watch?v=X3qyxo_UTR4) for reference.

 # Initial Sketches:
 ![Sketches for Car Sale Website](./images/CRUD_1_Sketches.png?)